lexibank/tlopo/out/vol1/chapter8.md

-A form PMP/POc &ast;baŋi 'bait', is reconstructable on the basis of Javanese baŋi 'bait' and the obsolete Samoan paŋi 'coconut bait for flying fish' .
+A form PMP/POc _&ast;baŋi_ 'bait', is reconstructable on the basis of Javanese _baŋi_ 'bait' and the obsolete Samoan _paŋi_ 'coconut bait for flying fish'.
 Its relationship to the reconstructions above is unclear.

 <a id="s-5"></a>